houstonhaynes/AD4SDocs/00b Best Practices are Fools Gold.md

 ## Making Sound Decisions while Maintaining Momentum

-In complex software projects, "best practices" often become a dangerous illusion—a gleaming piece of fool's gold promising value but delivering only rigidity and false confidence.
+In complex software projects, "best practices" often become a dangerous illusion, a gleaming piece of fool's gold promising value but delivering only rigidity and false confidence.
 The challenge lies in developing frameworks that enable sound decision-making while preserving forward momentum.

 ### Limit the Expense of Revisiting Complex Decisions